kiritowu/Machine-Learning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains my learning journey and projects that I have embarked in the realm of Machine Learning and its applications.
+This repository serves as an archive of  my learning journey and projects that I have embarked in the realm of Machine Learning and its applications.

 Feel free to contact me if you have any queries or spot any mistakes in my implementation.